Last update: 2 July 2019

-A simple webcam can be used as an interesting input device, especially by recognizing and tracking faces and facial expressions.
+A simple webcam can be used as an interesting input device by recognizing and tracking objects or faces.

 Facial expression is a relevant interaction modality because it requires little effort to change facial expression and it can be performed in parallel to manual activities like moving the mouse or performing a gesture.
 On the downside, facial expressions can lead to social awkwardness when done in public.
 Moreover, one has to be careful to ensure that no unintentional actions are triggered.